Satharus/satharus.me/_posts/2019-05-22-buffer_overflows_the_basics.md

 Overflow.c

 The example is really simple.
-A char array (buff) with size 6 is allocated*, and a char (a) which has the value of ‘A’.
+A `char` array (`buff`) with size 6 is allocated*, and a char (`a`) which has the value of `‘A’`.
 If you remember from my last post, chars are stored as single bytes.
 After that, the program asks for an input from the user.
 Then, it prints the value of the 2 declared variables.

 \*If you don’t know, variables are allocated in a _“stack”_ in memory in the order that they were declared.